cirocosta/cirocosta.github.io/thoughts/networking/transport-layer.md

 ### Connectionless Multiplexing and Demultiplexing

+Differently from the connection-oriented case where sockets are identified by a 4-tuple, in the case of a connectionless there's the need of only a 2-tuple (dest-IP and dest-PORT).
+When the host receives the UDP segment it just has to verify the number of the port specified in the tranport segment and then redirect the segment to the process that's bound to that port.

+Note that this doesn't mean the the segment won't or can't have `source` fields as well; they actually have (and are necessary if the receiver wants to send back another message).
+What matters it that two packages with different source fields will be delivered to the same socket.

+### Connection-Oriented Multiplex and Demultiplex

+TCP socket is identified by a 4-tuple.
+When a TCP segment arrives from the network to a host, the host uses all four values to direct (demultiplex) the segment to the appropriate socket.
+Two arriving sockets with different source IP addr or source port numbers will be directed to different sockets.

 ## UDP

-**UDP** provides only two services: process-to-process data delivery and error checking (through a header field); UDP remains an unrealiable service.
+**UDP** provides only two services: *process-to-process data delivery* and *error checking* (through a header field); UDP remains as an unrealiable service.

-UDP sockets are fully identified by a **two-tuple**consisting of a **destination IP address and a destination port number**.
+UDP sockets are fully identified by a **two-tuple** consisting of a **destination IP address and a destination port number**.

-This is important as if two segments have different source ip addr and/or port numbers, then the two segments will be directed to the same destination process via the same destination socket.
+This is important because if two segments have different source ip addr and/or port numbers, then the two segments will be directed to the same destination process via the same destination socket (see [#multiplexing-and-demultiplexing](#multiplexing).

 As with UDP there's no handshaking between sending and receiving, and no connection keeping established, it is said to be **connectionless**.